-Good progress is being made in DWP on the SME agenda.
+Steady progress has been made in DWP on the SME agenda.
 DWP:

-- ensure the SME agenda is factored in future procurement strategies
+- ensured the SME agenda is factored in future procurement strategies

-- identified specific areas on the IT Transformation Programme which are potential SME rich and are planning our pre-procurement market engagement according to best practice including an increase in market engagement activities (engagement days, boot camps etc) pre-procurement
+- identified specific areas of the business which are potential SME rich and are planning our pre-procurement market engagement according to best practice including an increase in market engagement activities (engagement days, boot camps etc) pre-procurement

-- initiated the development of the Welfare to Work future strategy with SMEs in mind
+- continued development of the Welfare to Work future strategy with SMEs in mind

-- improved visibility on SME spends through our supplier chain and obtained commitment from a number of key suppliers to increase their contributions
+- improved visibility on SME spends through our supplier chain accessing indirect spend information wholly from suppliers through the SID4GOV platform

 - simplified our processes and introduced lean procurement

-- started publishing our likely commercial pipeline to provide greater visibility to the market
+- published our likely commercial pipeline to provide greater visibility to the market

-- started to work with projects team to identify potential SBRI opportunities
+- worked with projects team to identify potential Small Business Research Initiative (SBRI) opportunities

 The Cabinet Office actively promote initiatives to reduce the bureaucracy involved in bidding for Government business and to make government contracts more attractive and accessible for smaller organisations.
 The Cabinet Office Efficiency and Reform Group provide details of measures announced to promote small business procurement.